Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

     --group-id $DB_SG_ID \
     --security-group-rules "SecurityGroupRuleId=$DB_SG_RULE_ID,SecurityGroupRule={Description=GITPOD,IpProtocol=tcp,FromPort=5432,ToPort=5432,CidrIpv4=$GITPOD_IP/32}"
 ```
-We also store our env var in '.gitpod.yml' as well as create a new bash script named 'rds-update-sg-rule' to run every time our environment launches:
+We also store our env var in '.gitpod.yml' as well as create a new bash script named `rds-update-sg-rule` to run every time our environment launches:

 ```yml
   - name: postgres